gcp-terraform-workshop/terraform-workshop-labs/208-app-engine-gcp/README.md

   default = "YOUR BUCKET NAME HERE"
   }
   ```
-  8. Copy the lab hello-world.zip file into the folder labeled "file"
+  8. Copy the lab hello-world.zip file into the folder labeled "file". (use the zip file provided in the solution/file folder)

  9. Run terraform init
 10. Run terraform plan